quitocam/dftbplus-19.1-gpu_dm/README.md

 https://github.com/dftbplus/dftbplus/releases/download/19.1/dftbplus-19.1.source.tar.xz

-* To apply the patch must go to the location where the dftbplus-19.1 directory resides and do as follows:
+* To apply the patch go to the location where the dftbplus-19.1 directory resides and do as follows:

 $ patch -p0 < dftbplus-19.1-gpu_dm.patch